filip1/dearmep/server/README.md

 **Note:**
 The generated HTML is cached in memory.
 If you modify the document or the Jinja template after its initial render, these modifications will not show up in the HTML output until DearMEP is restarted.

+The [`example-markdown` directory](example-markdown) contains, as the name suggests, an example setup.

 ## Retrieving the OpenAPI specification